janakiramvit/publicity/README.md

 -  You will know what should be the basic layout of the web app for it to work on Google cloud.
 #### What you will not get from this?
 - How to create or setup Cloud App engine env, or Cloud DB or GCP env setup on local machine etc
+ - But some of it is covered in the pre-deploy section below
-- if you need help for this, connect to me on LI - Janakiram Pulipati
+- if you need more help for this, connect to me on LI - Janakiram Pulipati

 ### Tech Stack:
 - Web Services: Java spring boot